Why Do Gaming Laptops Look So Bad?

 It will cost less and allow you to carry it around wherever you are with no problem.

-However, if you like gaming or need to use a laptop for more advanced programs, like video editing, programming, or streaming, you may need to stick with a gaming laptop, no matter how ugly it is.
+However, if you like gaming or need to use a laptop for more advanced programs, like video editing, programming, or streaming, you may need to stick with a gaming laptop, no matter how ugly.

 The extra processing power and storage will be crucial to your work.

-Make a list of everything you need to do on your laptop, and then decide on your priorities.
+Make a list of everything you must do on your laptop, then decide your priorities.

 Most people use regular laptops because they focus on portability, and they mostly use their laptops for pretty simple tasks, like writing or browsing.

-There’s no point in spending extra money for a level of power you will not be able to take advantage of.
+There’s no point in spending extra money for a power level you cannot exploit.